What is elder abuse?

 Situations with the potential for financial abuse

 Elder abuse can arise out of a number of different situations, and many of these are linked to changes a person makes in their life as they get older.
-These may include changes to their own lives (e.g. living arrangements or increased care needs) and changes made to assist or accommodate other family members (e.g. using property as Money or property promised to be handed over as a guarantee for repayment of a loan, or as a guarantee that a defendant will meet their bail conditions. for an adult child’s loan, gifting or loaning money, and decisions to do with wills and inheritance).
+These may include changes to their own lives (e.g. living arrangements or increased care needs) or changes made to assist or accommodate other family members (e.g. using property as security for an adult child’s loan, gifting or loaning money, and making decisions about wills and inheritance).

 Elder abuse can also arise in situations where an older person accepts financial advice from a person with whom they have a relationship of trust (e.g. an adult child or a friend), and the advice is either incorrect or incomplete, or is ultimately to the benefit of the other person, rather than the older person.
 Common scenarios include a family member advising an older person to transfer their savings into the family member’s account to avoid a reduction in the aged pension, or to transfer their property out of their own name to avoid a nursing home bond payment.